vivaria/edisonrul.ing/docs/source/cards/c/cyclone-boomerang.md

 ### Card Rulings

-●When a monster equipped with “Cyclone Boomerang” is destroyed by a card effect, its effect starts a chain.
+*   When a monster equipped with “Cyclone Boomerang” is destroyed by a card effect, its effect starts a chain.
 “Barrel Behind the Door” can be activated in response.